-To back up several files at one time, use the Microsoft® Windows® backup program preinstalled on the computer's hard disk.
-Also see "Backing up your data or your entire computer with the Windows® operating system" on page 162.
+To back up several files at one time, use the Microsoft[®] Windows[®] backup program preinstalled on the computer's internal storage drive.
+Also see "Backing up your data or your entire computer with the Windows[®] operating system" on page 205.

-HINT: Backing up all the files on your hard disk may take a considerable amount of time and multiple CDs/DVDs.
+HINT: Backing up all the files on your internal storage drive may take a considerable amount of time and multiple CDs/DVDs.
 You may prefer to use a high-capacity backup system, such as an external hard drive.